ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 </ul>
 </div>

-## Step 2: Add Nodes to Our Flow
+## Step 2: Add Nodes to Your Flow

-We are all ready to start building our flow and then test it right in the design-time UI!
+You are all ready to start building the flow and then test it right in the design-time UI!

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-3">